Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

 ## Before You Start

 - Whenever `USERNAME` is mentioned in a code block or similar, you have to replace this by your GitLab username.
 For example, if a task states that you shoud use "[`USERNAME`] Ubuntu Server Installation", then you have to actually use "[`jaustar`] Ubuntu Server Installation" in case `jaustar` is the username.
+- We try to check Vagrant and Docker submissions automatically using CI tools to give a better feeling for normal development workflows.
+This is an experimental feature and might not work perfectly.
+If you find some mistake, please add an issue in the corresponding repository and assign it to `jaustar`.

 ## Virtual Machines Using VirtualBox

-In part of the

 We will install "Ubuntu Server 20.04" a lightweight version of Ubuntu without graphical user interface.
 However, the ISO image has still 1.2 GB so you might want to start the [download of the image called "Ubuntu Server 20.04.3 LTS"](https://ubuntu.com/download/server) before continuing reading.
 If you see the name "Focal Fossa" some places, this is the codename of the 20.04 release of Ubuntu.